 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

-Wastewater Engineers design or oversee projects involving provision of potable water, disposal of wastewater and sewage, or prevention of flood-related damage.
+Water/Wastewater Engineers design or oversee projects involving provision of potable water, disposal of wastewater and sewage, or prevention of flood-related damage.
 Prepare environmental documentation for water resources, regulatory program compliance, data management and analysis, and field work.
 Perform hydraulic modeling and pipeline design.

 Top 5 paying states

-However a higher pay at AK doesn’t guarantee that you will make more because the living expenses at AK might be 2x higher than where you are currently at now.
+However a higher pay at AK doesn’t guarantee that you will make more because the living expenses at AK might be twice as high than where you are currently at now.